Ingredients

 Instructions

-- In a large bowl, combine the meatball ingredients except for the mozzarella cheese.
+- In a large bowl, combine the meatball ingredients, except for the mozzarella.
 Using your hands, mix well until just combined (if you overwork the meatballs, they will be tough).
-Roll the mixture into balls, aiming for roughly 2 heaped tbsp of mixture per meatball.
-Working one meatball at a time, flatten the meatballs into a disc, place the cheese in the centre and then shape the mixture back into a ball to enclose the cheese.
+Roll the mixture into balls, aiming for roughly 2 heaped tablespoons of mixture per meatball.

-- Heat the olive oil in a large, deep, heavy-based frying pan on medium-high heat.
-Brown the meatballs on all sides for 4-6 minutes until just cooked.
+- Heat the olive oil in a large, deep, heavy-based frying pan over medium–high heat.
+Brown the meatballs on all sides for 4–6 minutes until just cooked.
 Set aside.

-- Drain any excess oil from the pan, then use 1 tbsp of water to deglaze and scrape up any sticky bits if needed.
-Add the onion and garlic and cook, stirring for 3-4 minutes until softened.
+- Drain any excess oil from the pan, then use 1 tablespoon of water to deglaze and scrape up any sticky bits from the bottom of the pan if needed.
+Add the onion and garlic and cook, stirring, for 3–4 minutes until softened.

 - Stir through the tomato paste, then add the risoni, chicken stock, passata, salt and pepper.
 Bring to a simmer, then immediately reduce the heat to the lowest setting.
 Cover and cook for 12 minutes, stirring regularly (see note 1).

-- Stir through the Parmesan cheese and basil before returning the meatballs to the pan.
-Cover and cook for a further 3-5 minutes on the lowest heat setting until the mozzarella cheese in the centre of the meatballs has melted and the meatballs are heated through.
+- Stir through the parmesan and basil before returning the meatballs to the pan.
+Cover and cook for a further 3–5 minutes on the lowest heat setting until the mozzarella in the centre of the meatballs has melted and the meatballs are heated through.

-- Serve topped with extra Parmesan and basil leaves.
+- Serve topped with extra parmesan and basil.

 Notes